How IFS Helps Heal Trauma

 You can begin, even if part of you isn’t sure

-Many people who start IFS therapy are nervous.
+Many people who start therapy are nervous.
 A part of them wants to heal.
 Another part is afraid to start.
 That’s okay.
-We begin by listening to all of it—because even your hesitation is a part worth respecting.
+In IFS we begin by listening to all of it, and taking it slowly.

 Explore other articles: